FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

   country: 'country_example', # String | Country of this phone number.
   application_id: 'application_id_example', # String | ID of the Application that FreeClimb should contact if a Call or SMS arrives for this phone number or a Call from this number is placed.
 An incoming phone number is not useful until associated with an applicationId.
   has_application: true, # Boolean | Indication of whether the phone number has an application linked to it.
-  voice_enabled: true, # Boolean | Indicates whether the phone number can handle Calls.
-Typically set to true for all numbers.
-  sms_enabled: true, # Boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers.
   has_campaign: true, # Boolean | Indication of whether the phone number has a campaign associated with it
   capabilities_voice: true, # Boolean |
   capabilities_sms: true, # Boolean |